natancox/stardog-docs/src/blog/content/posts/2012-09-27-stardog-whats-coming-next.md

 We've pushed many SPARQL FILTER operations down further into query evaluation, with the result that in many cases queries with FILTERs are much faster.
-We've also improved database write performance--which is, admittedly, a lower priority than database read performance--by being more clever with how we torture the disk head.
+We've also improved database write performance---which is, admittedly, a lower priority than database read performance---by being more clever with how we torture the disk head.
 We've also increased Stardog write safety during system instability (power cord got yanked?!) by writing more aggressively and more often to